After Long Fight For Glory, Nadal Leaves With A Legacy Of Memories - UrduPoint

 After Long Fight For Glory, Nadal Leaves With A Legacy Of Memories

-Málaga, (APP - UrduPoint / Pakistan Point News - 18th Nov, 2024) Rafael Nadal was the "King of Clay" who also reigned on every other surface as he accumulated 22 Grand Slam titles while his even-keeled and humble demeanour, on and off the court, endeared him to rivals and legions of fans.
+Málaga, (APP - UrduPoint / Pakistan Point News - 20th Nov, 2024) Rafael Nadal, whose career ended on Tuesday when Spain were knocked out of the Davis Cup, was the "King of Clay" who also reigned on every other surface as he accumulated 22 Grand Slam titles while his even-keeled and humble demeanour, on and off the court, endeared him to rivals and legions of fans.

 One of his defining qualities was the astonishing ability to tough out marathon wins, but he clearly enjoyed playing and competing and showed humility in victory and poise in defeat.